xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

             Five to eight count PDM interface

 The left most task, ``pdm_rx()``, samples 8 microphones and filters the data to provide up to eight 384 KHz data streams, split in two streams of four channels.
-One or two processing threads, ``decimate_to_pcm_4ch()``, each process up to four channels.
 The processing thread decimates the signal to a user chosen sample rate (one of 48, 24, 16, 12, or 8 KHz).
 If more than 8 channels are required then another ``pdm_rx`` task can be created.
 After the decimation to the output sample rate the sequence of steps takes place: